ChristophGeske/BoostLLM/README.md

 # LLMsBooster

-GPT-4 and Gemini are the best Large Language Models out there today with similar performance in benschmarks.

-However lots of research goes into how to improve them further.
+The idea of this project is to improve the performance of large language models (LLMs) using the latest strategies researchers came up with.

+The amount of papers claiming massive improvements in LLM performance is long.

-What's missing is a list of all these papers and corresponding implementations with simple toggles to activate them and see if they truely improve the results in your projects.
+What's missing is a list of all these papers and corresponding implementations with a simple toggles to activate each of them separately or in combination so we can check if they consistently improve the results of our models in our own projects.

-The idea is to uss this LLM Booster as if it where the GPT-4 or Gemini API.
-It should work the same it takes in a prompt and returns an output message.
-Since OpenAI and Google always add new features like "Memory", "Instructions", ... which help to improve the results they should also still be acessible.

-Fine-Tuning would be nice for some use cases as well, but is not possible with these close source state of the art LLMs.

-Bing Copilot is also using GPT-4 but seems not to offer an official API (TODO: Find an inofficial API).
-It would be a great solution for users wanting to try out this Boosters abilities for free.

 # List of Strategies to Improve the Performance

+## Fine-Tuning

+A promising strategy to improve an LLM for your use case but because of cost and resource requirements not the first step one should do when looking for performance improvements.

+We will not cover fine tuning in this project because we only want to look at the strategies which do not change the underlying language model.

+However here are some important thoughts you should consider before using fine tuning:
+- The training set should not just contain the new data you want the model to improve but should also contain the old data so it doesn’t unlearn the old capabilities(TODO add source)
+- Smaller Models benefit much more from fine tuning compared to bigger models.
+- Fine Tuning is especially great if you have a special task GPT-4 can solve already and you want to distil the capabilities of GPT-4 into a smaller, faster, cheaper model.
+- When using fine Tuning to improve small models with synthetic data created by larger models it makes sense to first improve the answers of the larger model with all the other strategies we discuss in this project.

-## Prompt Engeneering
+## Prompt Engineering

 Expected Improvements - between ??% and ??%

 Costs - Non

 Pros:
 - easy to change by everyone